 The alternate-timeline DLC offers a more classic VN experience and does much to salvage the otherwise underwhelming story

-The game’s visuals are at the same solid, but never really impressive level of the first Sunrider, with decent-looking, but simple sprites and CGs (I honestly couldn’t force myself to unlock the h-scenes and assess their quality, but I would expect them to be at similar, average level) and backgrounds.
+The game’s visuals are at the same solid, but never-impressive level of the first Sunrider, with decent-looking, but simple sprites and CGs (I honestly couldn’t force myself to unlock the h-scenes and assess their quality, but I would expect them to be at a similar, average level) and backgrounds.
 The battles, while less flashy than in the first game to overcome some engine limitations, still have quite a lot of impact to them and are generally nice to look at.
 The new additions, Japanese voice acting and the theme song, are of very decent quality and can be appreciated after the initial cultural shock passes.